macosta2015/macosta2015/README.md

 ### Hi there 👋,

 <h2 align="center">
-I am a Softwarewe 💻 and Mechanical Engineer 🚀
+I am a Software 💻 and Mechanical Engineer 🚀
 </h2>